Gabriele1606/Software-Engineering-2-Project/README.md

 current location or from a specified address.<br />
 * Among the available cars in a certain geographical region, users must beable to reserve a single car for up to one hour before they pick it up.<br />
-* If a car is not picked-up within one hour from thereservation,thesystemtags thecarasavailableagain, andthereservation expires; the user pays a fee of 1 EUR.<br />
+* If a car is not picked-up within one hour from the reservation,the system tags, the car as available again, and the reservation expires; the user pays a fee of 1 EUR.<br />
 * A user that reaches a reserved car must be able to tell the system she’s nearby, so the system unlocks the car and the user may enter.<br />